bartu28/sonic-pi-1/tutorial/04-Randomisation.md

 fonksiyonlar bulundurur, ama bunu kullanmaya başlamadan önce sizi şok edebilecek bir gerçek: Sonic Pi ’de *rasgele tamamen rastgele değil*.
 Ama bu ne demek oluyor?
 Tamam, bir göz atalım.
-A great way to add some interest into your music is using some random numbers.
-Sonic Pi has some great functionality for adding randomness to your music, but before we start we need to learn a shocking truth: in Sonic Pi *random is not truly random*.
-What on earth does this mean?
-Well, let's see.

 ## Tekrarlanabilirlik